benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

+= 1.0 =
+* Codebase completely re-written from the ground up
+* Debug information removed
+* Added hideable donate button to the options page

 = 0.4.3 =
 * Fixed bug where TMAC debug info would appear on ALL duplicate comment errors